Bellabeat: Bellabeat Ivy

 In 2021, Bellabeat launched Ivy, a new and upgraded health & wellness tracker.
 After selling 20,000 preorders in the first hour of its announcement in late 2020, Bellabeat has sold over 50,000 preorders of its Ivy by January 2021.
 Ivy is a smart-wearable product made specifically for women, just like its predecessor.
 It has improved sensors, and monitoring capabilities, and tracks data to support its female wearers' overall well-being, productivity, and reproductive health.
 It monitors women's biometric data: respiratory rate, resting heart rate, heart rate variability (HRV), and cardiac coherence, as well as lifestyle data in the form of steps, activity, mindfulness, light, deep, and REM sleep, as well as sleep timing and quality to give a comprehensive picture of their performance, health, recovery, and wellbeing.
 It has a battery life of up to 20 days.

 Hydration trackers

 Spring

 Bellabeat launched its smart water bottle Spring in 2016, giving its users an opportunity to automatically track their water intake within the Bellabeat app.
-Spring runs on Bellabeat proprietary tracking technology developed to work for women’s bodies.
-Through wireless syncing and with a secure data backup, Spring calculates exactly how much water the user needs based on their lifestyle and health (eg. pregnancy, breastfeeding) and reminds them to drink throughout the day.
+Spring runs on Bellabeat proprietary tracking technology developed to work for women's bodies.
+Through wireless syncing and with a secure data backup, Spring calculates exactly how much water the user needs based on their lifestyle and health (e.g. pregnancy, breastfeeding) and reminds them to drink throughout the day.
 It is made of glass, BPA-free Tritan™, and high-quality rubber; and features a replaceable-coin cell battery with a battery life of up to 6 months.